alphaville/optimization-engine/docs/contributing.md

 You can contribute in several ways:

 - Submit an [**issue**](https://github.com/alphaville/optimization-engine/issues):
+  Often bugs will go unnoticed by the core development team and certain use cases and user needs will have evaded our attention.
-  consider submitting an issue if:
+  Consider submitting an issue if:
   - You would like to report a [bug]; please, use the provided template for reporting bugs.
 It is essential to give information about your system (OS, OpEn version) and outline a sequence of steps to reproduce the error.
 When possible, please